PolyU-TASLAB/polyu-taslab.github.io/_events/2025-07-06-ITSC_Acceptance.md

 order:
 ---

-## Three papers and one workshop are accepted by ITSC 2025
+## Three Papers and One Workshop are Accepted by ITSC 2025

 **Hong Kong – July 5, 2025** – TAS Lab is proud to announce its significant presence at the upcoming **2025 IEEE 28th International Conference on Intelligent Transportation Systems (ITSC 2025)**.
 The prestigious international conference, scheduled for November 18-21, 2025, in Gold Coast, Australia, will feature **three accepted research papers** and a **dedicated workshop** led by our research team.
 This exceptional achievement underscores our group's leadership and commitment to advancing cutting-edge solutions in the field of intelligent transportation.